Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Cho, S., Crenshaw, K. W., & McCall, L. (2013).
 Toward a field of intersectionality studies: Theory, applications, and praxis.
 Signs: Journal of Women in Culture and Society, 38(4), 785-810.

 Choo, H. Y., & Ferree, M. M. (2010).
 Practicing intersectionality in sociological research: A critical analysis of inclusions, interactions, and institutions in the study of inequalities.
 Sociological Theory, 28(2), 129-149.

+Dannefer, D. (2020).
+Systemic and reflexive: Foundations of cumulative dis/advantage and life-course processes.
+The Journals of Gerontology: Series B, 75(6), 1249-1263.

 Elder Jr, G. H. (1994).
 Time, human agency, and social change: Perspectives on the life course.
 Social Psychology Quarterly, 4-15.